 Missouri’s pure comparative fault laws allow an injured individual to collect even if they are partially responsible for their injuries.

 If the other party is solely responsible, they will be assigned 100% of the fault.
 But if you were partially responsible because you were jaywalking, you could be assigned 25% of the fault.
 This means a settlement of $20,000 would be reduced to $15,000.
 You can still recover even if you are assigned fault of more than 50%, and the driver is less than 50% at fault.

 This, however, is not the case in Kansas.
 Under Kansas comparative fault laws, if you are found 50% or more at fault in the accident, you are unable to recover anything.

-Hiring A Pedestrian Accident Attorney
+Hiring a Pedestrian Accident Attorney in Kansas City

 If you’ve dealt with an insurance company before, you know that they will work hard to avoid paying your claim, or will offer you a very small amount of compensation.
 Did you walk when the sign said not to, or were you texting instead of paying attention?
 The other party can subpoena your phone records, or get video surveillance from nearby stores and other properties that have cameras in the vicinity.

 One reason to hire a pedestrian accident attorney is that they can do the same thing for you, as well as gather other relevant evidence to prove you were not at fault and build your defense.
 An attorney can also:

 - Thoroughly research the facts of your accident to discover all liable parties

 - Collect and assemble all relevant evidence, documentation, witnesses, etc., to support your claim